“Hello… Can I sit here?” Samir asked pointing at the seat right across Sumer who had his head buried in a book.

 “Sure,” Sumer sported a pleasant smile as he invited the stranger to sit in front of him.
 He went back to reading.

 “‘Innovative trade tactics – Case study on Iteru Civilization’.
-Nice,” Samir said reading the header of the book.
+Nice,” Samir said reading the header of the book, trying to make some conversation.
 “Are you a businessman?”

 “Student of Business.
 Still a lot to learn.”
 Sumer said.
 “The cities near the Iteru river devise amazing methods to gain profits.
 They fill up their ships totally differently.
 Their labor management technique makes it inexpensive.”